 - our future financial position and results of operations;

 - international and economic instability;

 - planned capital expenditures;

 - our business strategy and other plans for future operations;

 - the future mix of revenues and business;

 - our relationship with suppliers;

-- our ability to retain customers;

 - our liquidity and access to capital;

 - the effect of seasonality on our business;

-- · future demand for our services; and
+- future demand for our services; and

 - general conditions in the energy industry and seismic service industry.

-Although we believe that the expectations reflected in these forward-looking statements are reasonable, we can not assure you that these expectations will prove to be correct.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, we can-not assure you that these expectations will prove to be correct.
 When used in this Form 10-Q, the words "anticipate," "believe," "estimate," "expect," "may" and similar expressions, as they relate to our company and management, are intended to identify forward-looking statements.
-The actual results of future events described in these forward-looking statements could differ materially from the results described in the forward-looking statements due to risks and uncertainties including, but are not limited to, those summarized below:
+The actual results of future events described in these forward-looking statements due to risks and uncertainties including, but are not limited to, those summarized below:

-- decline in the demand for seismic data and our services; - the effect of fluctuations in oil and natural gas prices on exploration activities; - the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - loss of significant customers; - · seasonal fluctuations that can adversely affect our business; - defaults by customers on amounts due us; - possible impairment of our long-lived assets; - inability to obtain funding or to obtain funding under acceptable terms; - intellectual property claims by third parties; - · resolution of pending tax audits; - · risks associated with our manufacturing operations; and - risks associated with our foreign operations, including foreign currency exchange risk.
+- decline in the demand for seismic data and our services; - the effect of fluctuations in oil and natural gas prices on exploration activities; - the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - loss of significant customers; - seasonal fluctuations that can adversely affect our business; - defaults by customers on amounts due us; - possible impairment of our long-lived assets; - inability to obtain funding or to obtain funding under acceptable terms; - intellectual property claims by third parties; - resolution of pending tax audits; - risks associated with our manufacturing operations; and - risks associated with our foreign operations, including foreign currency exchange risk.